Caminho Português Senda Litoral Route – Shoulds and Shouldn’ts PART THREE

 This is the town where I finally broke down and bought some new sandals.
 I couldn’t wear my shoes another second.
 I put the cheap new sandals on before I left the shoe store.
 The gentleman who dug through a box to find the slip on sandals that would fit my gargantuan feet will always be remembered as one of my Camino Angels!
 Thank you forever!

 Again, we scored huge with the apartment we booked on Booking dot com.
 Just what we needed after another long day!
 With a restaurant just next door!
+This place was called PENSION CALDEA and it was top notch!
+If you enjoy having some private days in private accommodation, this is perfect.

 The restaurant had one of our first, if not our actual first, pilgrim menu options!
 Caldo Galega was mine!!!
 I just love the Galician soup served in this portion of the Camino!
 LOVE!